Article curated by Ginny Smith

 This much is well supported by evidence, but the question remains - why do birds use this method of keeping the whole head still, when we, and other animals, instead cancel out movement with just our eyes?

-Learn more about birds.
+Learn more about Bird Head Bobbing.

 There are also mysteries about animal vision in the sea.
 Shark eyes are highly developed and in many ways quite similar to human eyes.
 Their brains also allocate a huge amount of space to vision.
 Yet some researchers believe that sharks are colourblind.
 This hypothesis follows years of speculation and observation of behaviour, and recent research in the Royal Society Biology Letters.

 Sequencing the photoreceptor proteins revealed wobbegongs (a group of shark species) only have one kind of colour detecting cone cell.
 However, other researchers have observed sharks being attracted or repulsed by certain colours.
 For example, Gruber trained a lemon shark to select coloured targets from a mixture of ones of the same brightness and has identified the presence of colour-sensitive cones in the eyes of several shark species.
 The evidence is conflicting, and fundamentally, nobody knows whether or not sharks can see in colour.

 Learn more about Whether sharks see colour.

 For robots to be adaptable to human environments and become part of our daily lives, they need to be able to successfully perceive the world around them.
 For this, they don't just need to be able to 'see' like humans, their eyes need to move like human eyes too.

 Researchers have attempted to replicate the muscle motion of the human eye using piezoelectric ceramics which change in size slightly when electricity is passed through them.
 This allows them to more closely imitate the movements of the human eye which will be useful for research studies on human eye movement as well as for making video feeds from robots more intuitive.